Deep512/ACD-Assignment/README.md

 # Automata and Compiler Design

-#### Code for the IT250 Assignments
+#### Code for the IT250 Assignment 2

-1.  [x] Lexer to identify tokens in a C program
-2.  [x] Parser to identify a specified grammar
+1.  [x] Parser to identify a specified grammar

 #### Team Members:

-- Prajna N Hebbar - 181IT132
+- Deep Dhanuka - 181IT214
-- Adharsh Kamath - 181IT202
+- Prasad Jagtap - 181IT134
-- Sriram Rao - 181IT246
+- Piyush Ingale - 181IT232